wol-soft/php-micro-template/README.md

 ### Conditional sections

 With the *if* statement you can create conditional sections.
 As a condition you can pass either a value which will be casted to bool or call a method on an object.
 In this case the return value of the function will be casted to bool.
 Neither multiple values in a single condition combined by operators nor calculations or similar additional functions are provided.
+For advanced conditions compare the section *function calls* with a ViewHelper-Object.

 ```html
 {% if showProducts %}